issilva5/llm-explanations-faithfulness/README.md

 # Faithfulness in Black-Box LLM-based Recommender Systems' Explanations

-This repositories holds the code used in the experiments of Chapter 5 of my master thesis.
+This repositories holds the code and the experiments used for the paper Faithfulness in Black-Box LLM-Based Recommender Systems’ Explanations presented at BRACIS 2026 and Chapter 5 of my master thesis.

 # Setting the environment